sadhikarifulla/Embedded-Running-Notes/README.md

 # 📘 Embedded-Running-Notes

-This repository contains my personal class notes and practice programs from the Embedded Systems course I'm attending at Viven Embedded Systems Academy, Madhapur.
+This repository contains my personal class notes and practice programs from the Embedded Systems course I'm attending at Viven Embedded Systems Academy, Hyderabad.
 It is structured in a clean, accessible way to help with learning, reviewing, and showcasing my progress.

 ---